hpe-storage/scod/docs/partners/suse_rancher/index.md

 ### Post install steps

-For Rancher workloads to make use of persistent storage from HPE, a supported backend needs to be configured along with a `StorageClass`.
-These procedures are generic regardless of Kubernetes distribution being used.
+For Rancher workloads to make use of persistent storage from HPE, a supported backend needs to be configured with a `Secret` along with a `StorageClass`.
+These procedures are generic regardless of Kubernetes distribution and install method being used.

 - Go ahead and [add an HPE storage backend](../../csi_driver/deployment.md#add_an_hpe_storage_backend)

-### HPE Volume Driver for Kubernetes FlexVolume plugin
+### Ancillary HPE Storage Apps

-Only use the FlexVolume driver for Kubernetes 1.12 and below.
-The FlexVolume driver is provided as a Helm v2 chart in the official Rancher Catalog.
-Parameters are very specific to the environment to where the driver is being installed to.
-Please follow the steps in the FlexVolume Helm chart [documentation](https://artifacthub.io/packages/helm/hpe-storage/hpe-flexvolume-driver) for further guidance.
-Also understand that the FlexVolume driver only supports HPE Nimble Storage and HPE Cloud Volumes.
+Introduced in Rancher v2.7 and HPE CSI Driver for Kubernetes v2.3.0 is the ability to deploy the [HPE Storage Array Exporter for Prometheus](https://hpe-storage.github.io/array-exporter/) and [HPE CSI Info Metrics Provider for Prometheus](../../csi_driver/metrics.md) directly from the same Rancher Apps interface.
+These Helm charts have been enhanced to include support for Rancher Monitoring.

-!!! caution
+!!! tip
-    The FlexVolume driver is being deprecated.
-Reach out to your HPE representative if you think deploying the FlexVolume driver on your Rancher managed Kubernetes cluster is the correct course of action.
+    Make sure to tick "Enable ServiceMonitor" in the "ServiceMonitor settings" when configuring the ancillary Prometheus apps to work with Rancher Monitoring.